JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 **TL;DR**

+For some time Im looking for a way to scale how I build websites for people.

+Call it: webify, webifAI, webifyer, contentyourule.com or whatever...

+> Your website, your rules

 What we will be covering on this post:

 1. How to setup Stripe integration to sell like a Pro